Key elements of Retail Ready Packaging design

 Product marketers looking for a way to reduce costs and their carbon footprint can make their product more appealing on the shelf or store floor with packaging that is ready for retail.

-Retail Ready Packaging (RRP) design makes it easier for retailers to sell your products.
+Retail Ready Packaging (aka Shelf Ready Packaging) design makes it easier for retailers to sell your products.
 This type of packaging is secondary packaging that makes it easier to stock retail shelves or store floors because handling requirements are reduced.
 Display trays and cases can be placed on a shelf, ready for the consumer to shop.

 And since more products can be put on a shelf at once and restocking time is cut down, your product is more likely to be available to shoppers who will not have to encounter empty shelves when they are looking for your product.